Exponential periods and o-minimality: Definable manifolds

 with $C_{\pm} = \{y\in \psi_i(G_i) \mid {\pm a}(\psi_i(y)) > 0\}$ both definable bounded and open in $\R^d$.
 Hence it equals $\vol(U_+) - \vol(U_-)$ with $U_{\pm } = \{(y,z)\in C_{\pm} \times \R : 0<z < |a(\psi_i(y))| \}$.
 Note that $U_{\pm}$ are both definable bounded and open in $\R^{d+1}$.
 This difference is the volume of a definable bounded open subset of $\R^{d+1}$ by \cref{lem:Zlinearvolume}. \end{proof}

 \begin{rem} Let us explain why we cannot replace $\R^{d+1}$ by $\R^d$ in the theorem above.
-Consider the half-circle $G = \{(x,y) \in \R \times (0,\infty) \mid x^2+y^2=1\}$.
-It is relatively compact, semi-algebraic and definable without parameters.
-Then $\reg_1(G) = G$ for all $p\ge 1$.
-Now $\int_G y\md y = \pm \int_{-1}^1 \sqrt{1-y^2}\md y=\pm \pi/2 $.
+Consider the half-circle $G = \{(x,y) \in \R^2\mid y\geq 0, x^2+y^2=1\}$.
+It is compact, semi-algebraic and definable without parameters.
+Then $\reg_1(G)$ is the interior of $G$, independent of $p$.
+We orient it anti-clockwise as usual.
+Now $\int_G y\md x = -\int_{-1}^1 \sqrt{1-x^2}\md x=- \pi/2 $.
 As $\pi$ is transcendental, $\int_G y\md y$ cannot be the volume of $\Q$-semi-algebraic subset of $\R$. \end{rem} \begin{rem}The natural way of computing the integral is to pull the differential form back to a chart (via the inverse of the chart map) and evaluate there.
 However, this pull-back involves a Jacobian matrix.
 Its entries are not bounded in general, hence convergence is not automatic.

 Here is an explicit example: Let $M=\R^2$, $G=\{(y^2,y)| y\in [0,1]\}$, $\omega=a\md x_1+b\md x_2$ for continuous $a,b$ on $G$.
 We have $\reg_1(G)=\{(y^2,y)|y\in (0,1)\}$.
 It is a submanifold.
 We can use the projections $\pi_1$ and $\pi_2$ to the first or second coordinate as a chart.
 In both cases the image in $\R$ is the open interval $I=(0,1)$.
 The inverse $\psi_1:I\to G$ of $\pi_1$ is $t\mapsto (t,\sqrt{t})$.
 Its Jacobian matrix is